jpvantassel/hvsrpy/README.md

 ### Installing _hvsrpy_

-1. If you do not have Python 3.6 or later installed, you will need to do so.
+1. If you have not installed Python 3.6 or later installed, you will need to do so.
 A detailed set of instructions can be found [here](https://github.com/jpvantassel/python3-course/blob/master/0_Getting_Started/installing_python.md).

 2. `pip install hvsrpy`.
 If you are not familiar with `pip`, a useful tutorial can be found [here](https://github.com/jpvantassel/python3-course/blob/master/1_Installing_Packages/pip.md).